AdityaDeshmane/iOSCustomPageControl/README.md

 ![      ](\pageControl.gif "")

+Features
+* Swipable tab bar
+* Clickable tab to move to spefic page
+* Current page indicator with fade effect on non current title
-* Easy to modify
+* Easy to modify code
 * Lazy loading for smoother performance ( Provide view controller instances only when moved to that page )
-* Customizable component color
+* Easy to setup color theme

-<em>This UI control can be used on all iPhones, iPods & iPads running iOS 5.0 and above.</em>
+<em>This UI control can be used on all iPhones, iPods & iPads running iOS 6.0 and above.</em>

 ---
 ---